professional home recording studio equipment list | the basics!

 5) Midi Controller

 It’s nice to be able to bang pads as hard as you can right?
 Relieves stress for sure!
 What is MIDI?
 I’ve had the Korg padKONTROL since 2007.
 It still works.
 It’s still amazing.
 I also have the MPD18, also really good.
 Check out my comparison review here.

 If you’re a sample based producer like myself, you may want to invest in one of these bad boys.
 Never has sampling been such a breeze!
 In fact, I love vinyl so much that I go to the thrift store and buy 40 used at a time! (.25c a piece).
 Check out my review of the Audio Technica AT LP60.
 It’s a nice machine.

 No sound can be heard without wires right?
 Luckily for you I’ve created an in depth page about some of the different types you will encounter on your music studio building journey

 Well that’s about all she wrote ladies and gentlemen!!
-If you have any questions about the specifics of professional home recording studio equipment, or want to point out something I left out, please do!
+If you have any questions about the specifics of professional home recording studio equipment, or want to point out something I left out, please leave something down below or Contact me!
 I would love to hear from you in any capacity..

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.